fatih/structs/README.md

 // => true
 h := structure.Has(s, "Enabled")

-// Check if any field of a struct is initialized or not. if structure.HasZero(s) {
+// Check if a field of a struct is initialized or not. if structure.HasZero(s) {
     fmt.Println("s has a zero value field")
+}

+// Check if all field of a struct is initialized or not. if structure.IsZero(s) {
+    fmt.Println("all fields of s is zero value")
 }

 // Check if it's a struct or a pointer to struct